BACK/HOME

 CONSCIOUSNESS ONLY

-Wool warp, wool and silk natural white and hand-dyed weft
+Wool and silk, natural white and hand-dyed

 Eccentric weft weave, Navajo wedgeweave